top of page

 Discussing the challenges faced by small audiology business providers, and some of the NAL's current projects.

-Mildura District Aboriginal Services
+HBA and HSP at Mildura District Aboriginal Services

 At the Mallee District Aboriginal Services, Mildura Base Public Hospital and Country Hearing Care clinic, they heard first-hand about local audiology services.